welcome to

 Criticism: No matter how detailed the field description, it doesn't explain why certain physical processes should be accompanied by subjective experience.

-Response: Our framework doesn't claim to solve the hard problem but provides a systematic mapping between physical dynamics and phenomenological properties.
+Response: Our framework provides a systematic mapping between physical dynamics and phenomenological properties, rather than claiming to solve the hard problem.
 The field theory offers a mathematically precise description of the structural aspects of consciousness, which may help identify the conditions necessary for subjective experience to arise.

 4.2 Testability and Falsifiability